Brinyte E18 Pheme Review: 1200 Lumen EDC Flashlight with Magnetic Tail & IP68

 Final Verdict

 The Brinyte E18 Pheme convinced me in many ways â so much so that it deserves a "very good".
 Why?
 Very simple: It is IP68 certified (completely dust and waterproof), and can withstand falls from 1.5 meters.
-The design is not only chic but also practical: thanks to the magnetic rear and rotating belt clip, it can be attached almost anywhere â whether on a jacket, backpack, or directly to a metal surface.
+The design is not only chic but also practical: thanks to magnetic tail and rotating belt clip, it can be attached almost anywhere â whether on a jacket, backpack, or directly to a metal surface.
 There is also a 5âyear guarantee, which is definitely not a given in this price range.

 Minor downsides: 5âclick lock/unlock (vs standard 4âclick), no beacon mode, thin rubber USB cover feels a bit fragile, and moonlight mode could be dimmer.
+The LED centering could also be improved for a more uniform beam pattern.